LECTURES AND MASTER CLASSES

 Arab Culture : OVERVIEW OF THE MISUNDERSTOOD The term Arab refers to an ethnic and/or language group within a geographical area comprised of over 20 countries.
 There are Christian, Muslim, Jewish and tribal roots in this region.
 From Algebra to the Arab Spring, the Arab world has always been relevant to the West.
 How do we define Arab, and how can one understand them through their cultural and artistic output?
 Karim Nagi uses music, dance, language and costume examples to introduce audiences to Arab culture, its unity and dicersity.

-Percussion NOT Politics : AN ALTERNATIVE TO MEDIA PORTRAYAL An American's impression and assesment of Arab and Muslim charachter is heavily, if not exclusively, determined by Media coverage.
-In the post 9/11 era, the Arab and Muslim are easily percieved as antagonists.
+Percussion NOT Politics : AN ALTERNATIVE TO MEDIA PORTRAYAL An American's impression and assessment of Arab and Muslim character is heavily, if not exclusively, determined by Media coverage.
+In the post 9/11 era, the Arab and Muslim are easily perceived as antagonists.
 During the Arab Spring, the Arab world is consistently shown as radical, disorganized, and dangerous.
 What are the other information sources available to learn about Arabs and Muslims on a human level?
 Karim Nagi speaks extensively about his work visiting over 150 schools across America, and his concert and outreach work, where he demonstrates and teaches the Arab cultural arts.

 Purists and Innovators : ARAB MUSIC IN AMERICA Like any ethnic group in America, Arab-Americans actively perform music.
 Despite America's diversity and pluralism, and the Arab World's percieved homogeny and conservatism, innovation in music among Arabs is more widespread in the Arab world, while Arab-Americans tend to be traditionalists and purists.
 Why?
 Karim Nagi presents this phenomenon of diaspora.
 This paper was published in the anthology Etching Our Own Image: Voices from Within the Arab American Art Movement published by Cambridge Scholars Press, UK.